burakcabas/SimpleShop/README.md

-This is a simple e-commerce shop I coded in Java.
+This is a simple e-commerce shop prototype.

+I have written this code in Java on IntelliJ IDEA.

-The aim of this project is to improve my coding skills.
+My goal here is to practice and improve my skills by coding.